MTstateIntroStats/IntroStatActivitiesHybrid/_book/06-LN06-1cat_simulation.md

 # Inference for a Single Categorical Variable: Simulation-based Methods

-## Lecture Notes Week 6: Inference for One Categorical Variable using Simulation-based Methods
+## Lecture Notes Module 6: Inference for One Categorical Variable using Simulation-based Methods

 \setstretch{1}